MarcDiethelm/xtc/README.md

 ### Node.js

-Download the Node.js [installer](http://nodejs.org/) or use a node version manager.
+Install node using a node version manager.
+Or download the Node.js [installer](http://nodejs.org/).

-> It is recommended that you use a Node version manager for two reasons: NVMs install Node binaries AND any global node modules in a hidden folder in your home directory.
-No need to use sudo and mess with your system.
-Eventually you'll have multiple Node projects, possibly depending on different versions of Node.js and global modules.
-With nave you can create named environments in a snap.
+> It is recommended that you use a Node version manager so you can switch between node versions effortlessly.
+Eventually you'll have multiple Node projects, possibly depending on different versions of Node.js.
+I recommend using [n](https://github.com/visionmedia/n).
+Just clone/download it and `make install`.
+Oh, and before you do make sure `/usr/local` and its descendants are writable by you.
+If you're on a Mac, [brew](http://brew.sh/) takes care of that.
+After that no more `sudo`.

-> So, install [Nave](https://github.com/isaacs/nave) from Github and install the latest stable Node.js version with `nave use stable`.
-Nave will open a new shell for you where `node` points to your user space install.

 Strictly speaking you don't NEED a node version manager.
 Downloading the installer from the Node.js website will work just fine.
+If you're on Windows it's what you do.

 #### Windows users